KrishnakanthSrikanth/QueryDocs/README.md

 ## Acknowledgements

-QueryPDF would not be possible without the contributions of many open source projects:
+QueryDocs would not be possible without the contributions of many open source projects:

 - PyPDF
 - PyTorch